bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-13-newsletter.md

   from its downstream peer to claim the payment from its upstream peer).
   Since a hash can be derived from a preimage (but not vice versa), receivers and forwarding nodes may only store the preimage.
-This API allows them to easily derive the hash on demand.
+This API allows them to easily derive the hash on demand. {% assign timestamp="58:31" %}

 {% assign day_after_posting = page.date | date: "%s" | plus: 86400 | date: "%Y-%m-%d 14:00" %}
 {% include snippets/recap-ad.md when=day_after_posting %}